theme-next/hexo-theme-next/docs/ALGOLIA-SEARCH.md

       chunkSize: 5000
     ```

-1. Then run the following command to upload index data, keep a weather eye out the output of the command.
+1. Run the following command to upload index data, keep a weather eye out the output of the command.

     ```
     $ export(windows 为 set) HEXO_ALGOLIA_INDEXING_KEY=Search-Only API key